SoftUni-Internal/interactive-content/EN/00-Final-Exam/01-Problem-02.md

 Item: Carrots, Best before: 06\/08\/20, Nutrition: 500

 **Comments**
-We have a total of three matches `#Bread#19/03/21#4000#`: bread `|Apples|08/10/20|200|`: apples `|Carrots|06/08/20|500|`: carrots
+We have three matches in total:
+`#Bread#19/03/21#4000#`: bread
+`|Apples|08/10/20|200|`: apples
+`|Carrots|06/08/20|500|`: carrots

 The sum of their calories is 4700.

-Since you need 2000kcal a day, we divide `4700/2000`, which means this food will last you for 2 days.
+Since you need 2000kcal a day, you divide `4700/2000`, which means that this food will last for 2 days.

-We print each item
+We print each item.

 ## More Examples